Brodmann area 44: Functions

 Together with left-hemisphere BA45, the left hemisphere BA44 comprises Broca's area, a region involved in semantic tasks.
 Some data suggest that BA44 is more involved in the motor aspect of speech.
 Some recent findings also suggest the implication of this region in music perception.

-Recent neuroimaging studies show BA44 involvement in selective response suppression in go/no- go tasks and is therefore believed to play an important role in the suppression of response tendencies., this may apply mainly to the right BA44.
+Recent neuroimaging studies show BA44 involvement in selective response suppression in go/no-go tasks and is therefore believed to play an important role in the suppression of response tendencies.
+This may apply mainly to the right BA44.
 Neuroimaging studies also demonstrate that area 44 is related to hand movements.

 The presence of mirror neurons in Broca's area suggests language evolved from a gesture imitating system.
 Broca's area is also involved with theory of mind (ToM), which is the ability to understand the mental state of others through observation, inferring, and projecting.

 Trivia

-Scott Flansburg of San Diego, California is a "human calculator" who can perform complex arithmetic in his head.
+Scott Flansburg of Herkimer, NY is a "human calculator" who can perform complex arithmetic in his head.
 Profiled on the TV show Stan Lee's Superhumans, his brain was scanned using fMRI while doing complex calculations, which showed brain activity in this region was absent.
 Instead there was activity somewhat higher than that of area 44 and closer to the motor cortex.